What are the Benefits of CBD for Skincare?

 In a 2013 study by the American Society for Clinical Investigation, a team of scientists discovered that with CBD, the endocannabinoid receptors throughout the skin can regulate the production of sebum or oil.
 With the overproduction of oil, individuals that suffer from skin conditions like acne and rosacea might be susceptible to breakouts.
 When tested with a sample of a human skin culture, the team of scientists has also discovered that there were no side effects with CBD compared to antibiotic medications and other treatment options for rosacea.

-What is the Difference Between CBD and other Acne Medications?
+What is the Difference in CBD Skincare for Acne and Other Medications?

 The American Academy of Dermatology estimates that over 50 million individuals suffer annually from acne breakouts.
 The majority of individuals affected by acne are under the age of 24 and 15% of these adults that suffer from acne are over the age of 30.
 It is also estimated that to help treat acne, Americans have spent over $3 billion dollars on creams, medication, face washes, etc.